 *Note: all three programs in HPE can be completed on a full-time or part-time basis.
 To be eligible for admission into any of the HPE programs, an individual must be an employee of the federal government (either civilian or uniformed).

-For more information on the various HPE program requirements, please see the MED Graduate Student Handbook.
-If you have difficulty accessing this document, please email us at email@example.com.
+For more information on the various HPE program requirements, please see the HPE Graduate Student Handbook.
+If you have difficulty accessing this document, please email us at firstname.lastname@example.org.
 Alternatively, you can try accessing the handbook from your home computer, as some .mil servers (e.g., WRNMMC) will not allow access to our Google Documents.